surniaulula/wpsso/readme.txt

 = 8.34.0-rc.2 =

-(2021/07/01) Fixed video detection for the block editor 'wp-block-embed' block.
+(2021/07/01) Fixed the video query arguments for YouTube's latest API requirements.
+Fixed video detection for the block editor 'wp-block-embed' block.
 To prevent multiple layers of caching, the head markup cache is now disabled if a caching plugin or service is detected.

 = 8.33.0 =